US bases in the UK and UK bases overseas – what they are and what they do

 Where are the US bases in the UK?

 During the 1990s there were approximately 100 US bases in the UK.
-13 remain today: RAF Lakenheath, RAF Croughton, RAF Digby, RAF Welford, RAF Fairford, RAF Feltwell, RAF Upwood, RAF Barford St John, RAF Fylingdales and RAF Menwith Hill.
-RAF Mildenhall, RAF Alconbury and RAF Molesworth are also in operation, although it is likely that they will soon close.
+13 remain today: RAF Lakenheath, RAF Croughton, RAF Welford, RAF Fairford, RAF Feltwell, RAF Upwood, RAF Barford St John, RAF Blenheim Crescent, RAF Fylingdales, RAF Menwith Hill, RAF Mildenhall, RAF Alconbury and RAF Molesworth.

 Who controls these bases?